 While every company has its own customer life cycle, a very common journey map could look something like this.

 A common mistake brands make is not understanding what form of communication works best for each stage.
 For example, if you want to build brand awareness, a promotional discount is exactly the opposite of what you should be doing.
 In this case, discounts might work to bring in sales but they won’t raise your brand profile.

 7. How does that fit in with the broader brand messaging?

 Speaking of sending a message, your content should play on two separate levels:

 Let’s go a bit deeper, if you’ve taken my last advice seriously, you’re probably creating content with an objective like getting more sales or using testimonials to build trust.
 No matter what your reasons are, start by writing them down and then, find how they match your brand’s core message.

 In the end, your content should reflect both your objective and brand positioning.

-Since we started asking these same questions before creating every piece of content, our ideas has not only flowed more smoothly we came up with more ideas and we did it at a faster rate.
-As a Digital Marketing Agency in Bangladesh we highly recommend this process and believe that it can improve the quality of any content ideation and planning.
+Since we started asking these same questions before creating every piece of content, our ideas have not only flowed more smoothly we came up with more ideas and we did it at a faster rate.
+As a Digital Marketing Agency in Bangladesh, we highly recommend this process and believe that it can improve the quality of any content ideation and planning.